 WHERE:

-Since Rotary and its partners launched the Global Polio Eradication Initiative nearly 30 years ago, the incidence of polio has plummeted by more than 99.9 percent, from about 350,000 cases a year to just 37 cases in 2016.
-To sustain this progress, and protect all children from polio, Rotary has committed to raising US$50 million per year over the next three years in support of global polio eradication efforts.
+Since Rotary and its partners launched the Global Polio Eradication Initiative 30 years ago, the incidence of polio has plummeted by more than 99.9 percent, from about 350,000 cases a year to just 22 cases in 2017.
+To sustain this progress, and protect all children from polio, Rotary has committed to raising US$50 million per year in support of global polio eradication efforts.
 The Bill & Melinda Gates Foundation will match Rotary’s commitment 2:1.
 Without full funding and political commitment, this paralyzing disease could return to previously polio-free countries, putting children everywhere at risk.

 [QUOTE FROM ROTARY MEMBER ORGANIZING THE EVENT]